AM243x Motor Control SDK 2025.00.00

 • "Multi Channel with encoders of different make" using load share mode (Refer Load Share Mode for more details)

-• In this mode, data transmission and reception can happen independently on all channels.
+• Data transmission and reception can happen independently on all channels.

 • After a command is sent, all channels wait for a response and process the response independently.
 However, all channels must finish processing before the next command can be triggered.